muziejus/javascripting-english-major/1-environment.md

 The Git tab is split into three horizontal sections, Unstaged, Staged, and Commit.
 Unstaged lists all the files you have saved but have not yet committed.
-If the icon beside the file is a green cross, that means it is a new file, never before saved to the repository.
-That will be the case for `index.html`.
-If you were to double click on `README.md` in the Projects tab and add a short paragraph about your goals for this project, then `README.md` would appear in unstaged changes with a yellow box with a dot.
+If the icon beside the file is a green cross, that means it is a new file, never before saved to the repository. `README.md`, on the other hand, should appear in unstaged changes with a yellow box with a dot.
 That means that the file is in the repository, but changes have been made to it that have not yet been committed.
 Finally, if you were to delete a file, it would show up there with a red minus sign.
 Yes, in Git, a file is never truly deleted, remember.

 If you click on one of the files in the Unstaged area, a new tab will open with a lot of green (and maybe some red) text.
 That shows everything you have added or removed from the file since its last commit.
-With `index.html`, it will be all green, because it’s all new stuff you are adding.
+With `README.md`, it will be a lot of red and hopefully a lot of green.

 Click on the “Stage All” button at the top of the Unstaged area to move all the files to the Staged area.
 Or, if you like, you can only move one file at a